scodepress/shelfreader/README.md

 4. Run "php artisan key:generate" to install an encryption key for your app.

-5. Run the command "php artisan serve" and go to the address shown in the output.
+5. Run the command "php artisan serve" to start the app in the php development server and go to the address shown in the output.

 ## Contributing